jantursky/orderlord-help-kds/docs/getting-started/how-to-install-the-application.md

 ---

-## Direct download:
+## Direct download

-- You could install the application directly from one of this two links:
+- You could install the application directly from one of these two links:

 {% include app_links.html %}